 Emerald Ash Borer (EAB) is a non-native, wood-boring beetle that attacks ash tree species.
-It is a invasive pest that is rapidly killing millions of ash trees.
+It is an invasive pest that is rapidly killing millions of ash trees.

 Ash Tree Removal Project

-Boulder County will be removing designated ash trees by December 16, 2016 from right-of-ways, open space properties, Housing Authority and other Boulder County facilities.
+Boulder County is removing designated ash trees from right-of-ways, open space properties, Housing Authority, and other Boulder County facilities.
+The trees are most commonly removed between September 1 to April 31.
 Trees marked for removal are either infested with EAB, presumed to be infested with EAB, or are in poor condition.

 Emerald Ash Borer Management Plan